castai/docs/docs/guides/autoscaling-policies.md

 ## Unscheduled pods policy

-A pod becomes unschedulable when the Kubernetes scheduler can't find a node that can accommodate the pod.
+A pod becomes unschedulable when the Kubernetes scheduler cannot find a node to assign the pod to.
 For instance, a pod can request more CPU or memory than the resources available on any of the worker nodes.

 In many such cases, this indicates the need to scale up by adding additional nodes to the cluster.

-The CAST AI autoscaler is equipped with a mechanism to handle this.
+The CAST AI autoscaler is equipped with a mechanism to handle this:

-After receiving the unschedulable pods event, the CAST AI recommendation engine will select the best price/performance ratio node able to accommodate all of the currently unschedulable pods.
+- After receiving the unschedulable pods event, the CAST AI recommendation engine will select the best price/performance ratio node able to accommodate all of the currently unschedulable pods.
-CAST AI will then provision it and join with the cluster.
+- CAST AI will then provision it and join with the cluster.
 This process usually takes a few minutes, depending on the cloud service provider of your choice.
-Currently, only a single node will be added at a time.
+- Currently, only a single node will be added at a time.
 If any unschedulable pods still remain, the cycle is repeated until all the pods are scheduled (provided that the reason was insufficient resources).

 ### Configuring the unscheduled pods policy